 Conventional Representative District: means a Title 32 special district, which is structured to allow all residents and property owners to participate in elections for the Board of Directors, as otherwise allowed by Statute.

-County: means El Paso County, Colorado
+County: means El Paso County, Colorado.

 Debt: means bonds or other obligations for the payment of which the District has promised to impose an ad valorem property tax mill levy without such promise being subject to annual appropriation.